OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 assumptions that we expect to be true.
 With those assumptions, the above example verifies.

-Assume statements can be very helpful in developing a proof of an implementation, bu they have a danger.
+Assume statements can be very helpful in developing a proof of an implementation, but they have a danger.
 If the given predicate is not actually true, then it will be possible to prove invalid statements about a program.
 You can even see that in the example above: if the array `a` does not contain any element that is zero, then the second `assume` statement is